bekk/bekk-christmas/post/kotlin/time-for-kotlin.md

 println(doubleElapsedTime.toString(DurationUnit.MICROSECONDS))
 ```

-which will return `177687us.`  Another nice feature is the ability to decompose a *Duration* into convenient parts using `toComponents`
+which will print `177687us.`  Another nice feature is the ability to decompose a *Duration* into convenient parts using `toComponents`

 ```
     val elapsedTime = 3.days + 68.hours + 112.minutes